PicoQuant/TH260-Demos/readme.md

 The TimeHarp 260 PCIe board is a Time Correlated Single Photon Counting System for applications such as time resolved fluorescence measurement.

 The programming library is a DLL with demos for various programming languages.
-Please refer to the manual (PDF) for instructions.
+This repository only contains the demo code.
+For a download link containing the actual library please contact PicoQuant GmbH.

 Note that you must purchase the TimeHarp 260 DLL option for this software to work.